-The dividend yield is a crucial metric for investors looking to gauge the income potential of their investments.
-Often expressed as a percentage, it measures the annual dividend payments made by a company relative to its current stock price.
+The dividend yield is a key metric for investors looking to gauge the income potential of their investments.

 Understanding dividend yield can help you identify income-generating opportunities in the stock market.